 what is black water rafting all about

-A weekend adventure like no other, Black Water Rafting is a bucket list must-do and guaranteed to get your adrenaline pumping.
-Head 80-metres below ground, raft in tubes through underground rapids, jump off waterfalls and float below a sky of glow worms, all whilst exploring one of New Zealand’s most diverse cave systems.
+An adventure like no other, Black Water Rafting is a bucket list must-do and guaranteed to get your adrenaline pumping.
+Head 80 metres below ground, explore an underground river, jump off waterfalls and float below a sky of glow worms, all whilst exploring one of New Zealand’s most diverse cave systems.
 What are you waiting for?

 What can I expect?

-Once you’ve checked in it’s time to meet your guides, and you’ll figure out quickly that you’re in good hands.
-Our guides are some of the friendliest and most-passionate cavers around, and they know Ruakuri like the back of their hands.
-They’ll get you kitted out in a wetsuit, rubber boots and helmet, before taking some pre-cave team photos for you.
+Once you’ve checked in, it’s time to meet your guides, and you’ll figure out quickly that you’re in good hands.
+Our guides are some of the friendliest and most passionate cavers, and they know the cave like the back of their hands.
+They’ll get you kitted out in a wetsuit, rubber boots and helmet before taking some pre-cave team photos for you.

 Then it’s time for a practice run.
 If you’re doing the Black Labyrinth, this means perfecting jumping into the water in a tube.
 If you’re doing the Black Abyss, you’ll get to practice basic abseiling skills ahead of your 35-metre abseil into the caves.

 Then it’s time to head into the caves.
-For team Black Abyss this means getting rigged up and doing an exhilarating abseil into the depths of the cave.
+For team Black Abyss this means getting rigged up and doing an exhilarating abseil into the cave depths.
 Of course, your guide will be there to keep you safe and take some photos.
-You’ll then be hooked up to a zip line, and proceed to fly through the pitch-black cave.
+You’ll then be hooked up to a zip line and proceed to fly through the pitch-black cave.

-Once your tour is over you’ll head back, remove your caving gear and get to enjoy a well-earnt hot shower, then onto the Waitomo Homestead, where this tour ends.
+Once your tour is over, you’ll head back to base, remove your caving gear and enjoy a well-earnt hot shower and soup to warm up.
 The photos your guide took on your tour will be available for purchase after the tour, so check them out here!

 Black Water Rafting